Legend of Fei: Synopsis

 Many years ago, there was chaos in the realm of Jianghu.
-A famous swordsman named Li Zheng (Hu Bing) established the 48 Strongholds to fight against the evils and protect the commons, but after his death, the popular Jianghu sects lost prominence.
+A famous swordsman named Li Zheng (Hu Bing) established the 48 Strongholds to fight against the evils and protect the common people, but after his death, the popular Jianghu sects lost prominence.
 Li Zheng's daughter Li Jinrong (Che Xiao) took over the sects and married Zhou Yitang (Zong Fengyan).
 Their daughter, Zhou Fei (Zhao Liying) grew up in a safe but isolated home.
 Sick of being confined to the place of her birth, Zhou Fei longs to escape and makes repeated efforts to get away.
 But her life takes a great turn when she almost drowns while saving her cousin and is saved by a free-spirited young martial arts master named Xie Yun (Wang Yibo).
 Thus begins their special relationship.
 They decide to hone their fighting skills together when meeting again after Zhou Fei gains permission to descend the mountains and go on a mission.
 While fighting against Disha Manor and other evil forces, the relationship between Zhou Fei and Xie Yun develops.
 Meeting new martial arts masters along the way, they begin to unearth secrets, including that of Xie Yun's true identity and the treasure that has been hidden for several years by the previous dynasty.